Michael Parenti: Works

 This book invites those immersed in the prevailing orthodoxy of “democratic capitalism” to entertain iconoclastic views, to question the shibboleths of free-market mythology and the persistence of both right and left anti-communism, and to consider anew, with a receptive but not uncritical mind, the historic efforts of the much maligned Reds and other revolutionaries.

 He later argues that the Soviet Union's "well-publicized deficiencies and injustices" were exacerbated by the Russian Civil War, the Nazi-led multinational invasion, and by non-military modes of capitalist intervention against the Eastern Bloc.
 Moreover, he claims that "pure socialists" and "left anticommunists" had failed to specify a viable alternative to the "siege socialism" implemented in the Soviet model.
-By offering a rare defense of 20th century socialism, Blackshirts and Reds has elicited strong reactions from anarchist and leftist publications.
+By offering a rare defense of 20th century Communism, Blackshirts and Reds elicited strong reactions from anarchist and Communist publications.
+Stephen Zunes, an international studies scholar who had previously worked with Parenti at the Institute for Policy Studies, labeled him as "an apologist for the Soviet system".
+Writer Alex Skopic of Current Affairs noted that Parenti accused Western scholarship of inflating the death toll under Stalin's leadership.
+While acknowledging that several estimates were overblown, Skopic responded that "even one life wrongfully taken in the name of socialism would be an appalling tragedy".